The world’s most conquered island…Sicily!

 Sicily was different in so many ways, diversity for one.
 As a Sicilian-American I can remember many things in my childhood, especially the prejudice toward Sicilians from other Italians.
 I hope this is all in the past and not the present.
 Sicily is magnificent and undervalued.
 Maybe it’s the best kept secret.
 Look at the mixed bag of invaders if you will; Greek, Roman, Byzantine, Arab, Norman and Spanish all conquered the area.

-We so enjoyed our food, cappuccino to start our day, aperitivo’s in the evening, and their wonderful wine.
+We so enjoyed our food, cappuccino to start our day, wine and aperitivo in the evening, and their wonderful wine.
 I had no expectations.
 Everywhere we visited, and ate, the people were lovely and hospitable; truly a relaxing atmosphere.

 The dogs of Palermo